moizfayyaz1/moizfayyaz1/README.md

 - 👋 Hi, I’m @moizfayyaz1
 - 👀 I’m interested in full stack development and web frameworks.
-- 🌱 I’m currently learning front end development and moving onto the back end in a while.
+- 🌱 I know front end development and currently learning back end development.
+I'm learning the syntax of Python with Django so I can deploy my skills to build efficient backend servers
 - 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me ...
 You can email me at: moizfayyaz2@gmail.com